rjnk/questopix-android/GAME_FORMAT_DOCUMENTATION.md

     // Called every time task becomes active
     onStart: () => {
         // Task content and interactions
+        // never put variable increase here - it will increase every time when the task is visited, e.g. after pausing and resuming the game
     },

     // Optional: location boundaries for location-based tasks.
 Defined as polygon of [lat, lng] pairs